hpshelton/hpshelton.github.io/_posts/2015-09-24-nine-major-banks-working-on-bitcoin-like-block.md

 ---

 <blockquote>Nine of the world's biggest financial institutions have partnered to develop distributed ledger technologies - the same technologies that underpin Bitcoin's block chain.</blockquote>
-<p>The block chain has always been the most interesting part of Bitcoin and related cryptocurrencies - a mechanism for publically trustable, auditable transactions.
+<p>The block chain has always been the most interesting part of Bitcoin and related cryptocurrencies - a mechanism for publicly trustable, auditable transactions.
 A refresher of the principles and benefits is <a href="http://hpshelton.com/post/88718140310/minimum-viable-block-chain">here</a>.